PDPA vs CIS Controls

 Why Organizations Use It

-PDPA ensures legal compliance amid fines up to 10% global turnover post-amendments.
+PDPA ensures legal compliance amid fines up to 10% annual turnover in Singapore post-amendments.
 It mitigates breach risks, fosters trust for customer loyalty, enables innovation via deemed consent, and provides competitive edges in data-driven markets like finance, healthcare.

 Implementation Overview